mozilla-l10n/documentation/tools/stores_l10n/add_new_product.md

 ## Add templates

 Now that the configuration is done, you need to add the actual template file.
-Templates are stored in `app/templates`, and the easiest way to start is by copying an existing project, in this case you can copy templates from Focus for iOS, making sure to rename the folder to `focus_android`, and the template to `listing_mar_2017.php`, as specified in the configuration above.
+Templates are stored in `app/templates`, and the easiest way to start is by copying an existing project.
+In this case you can copy templates from Focus for iOS, making sure to rename the folder to `focus_android`, and the template to `listing_mar_2017.php` (as specified in the configuration above).

 This is the initial part of the template: